liya243/optics_app/README.md

 # Optics App

 Desktop editor for laying out optical schemes.
+I vibecoded it because as I notices science nerds use shitass tools like Paint or Inkscape which force you to spend a lot of time.
 The application is written with PySide6 and provides a canvas with grid snapping, a categorized component browser populated from local PNG assets, and tools for drawing laser paths.
 Use it to assemble diagrams, save them as JSON projects, or export them as high-resolution PNG images.

 ## Features